 Facts About New Mexico's Teen Drivers

 No one wants to bum you out about applying for a new license, but you should know that New Mexico has the second-highest crash fatality rate for teens in the United States.
-Sixteen-year-olds are the most likely to crash out of any other drivers.
-Also, it is estimated that 14% of all fatal car crashes involve a teenage driver somehow.
+It is estimated that more than a tenth of all fatal car crashes involve a teenage driver somehow.

 Common causes of many teenage car accidents include: